Talkleingit/Anomaly-detection-server/README.md

  is responsible for collecting 2 csv files from the user, one for the learning phase and another for the matter of detection.
 The second command is responsible for setting the detection algorithm, Simple (Linear regression) or Hybrid (Min encapsulating circle).
 The third command is responsible for the detection, meaning it runs an analysis on the detection file uploaded by the user and verifies if all attributes correlate to the findings of the algorithm in the learnNormal stage.
 The fourth command displays the algorithms results.
-The fifth command
+The fifth command checks for FP and TP rates.
+The sixth command is responsible for stopping the connection.